Down the Same Road

 So although you don’t need my thanks, thanks Eminem.
 As he says, “holler if you’ve been down the same road”.

-3 responses to “Down the Same Road”
+3 thoughts on “Down the Same Road

 1. What is it about music?
 It has so much power to elicit a visceral response in us.
 Yes, this one touches my soul, too… glad you posted it and wrote about it…